Jill Irving

 Brittany Fraser-Beaulieu

-Jillian is a relatively new volunteer with the program, in the role of ‘behind-the-scenes’ communications.
+Jillian is in the role of ‘behind-the-scenes’ communications.
 Jillian draws her equestrian experience from being a dressage show-mom for the last 15 years and helping to operate BM Dressage.
-Jillian has been the Chair of Dressage Winnipeg for the last 4.5 years, and on the board of Dressage Winnipeg for almost a decade.
-In 2024, Jillian was the Chef d‘Equipe for Team Canada Dressage at the North American Youth Championships (NAYC).
-Jillian is also a Licensed Insolvency Trustee and CEO of LCTaylor in Winnipeg.
+Jillian held the role of Chair of Dressage Winnipeg, and was on the board of Dressage Winnipeg for over 10 years.
+In 2024 & 2025, Jillian was the Chef d‘Equipe for Team Canada Dressage at both the North American Youth Championships (NAYC) and the Nations Cup in Wellington, Florida.
+Jillian is also a Licensed Insolvency Trustee and CEO of LCTaylor in Winnipeg, Manitoba.

 Jackie Tattersall